 PTC families usually come to these classes through the CMH intake process.
 The intake specialist can recommend either the individual PMTO approach or a PTC group, as available.

 Parenting Through Change—Reunification (PTC-R) is a very similar group approach to PTC except PTC-R is designed for the specific needs and challenges of parents whose children have been removed from the home and have entered the foster care system.
 PTC-R consists of ten weekly meetings and provides additional monthly support meetings until the child returns home.
-After the child is back in the home, a Parenting Through Change—Return Home (PTC-RH) clinician will follow-up with six individual PMTO-like sessions.
+After the child is back in the home, a Parenting Through Change—Return Home (PTC-RH) specialist will follow-up with six individual PMTO-like sessions.

-For the clinician, PTC-R is an extra two-day training after PTC training.
+For the specialist, PTC-R is an extra two-day training after PTC training.
 That’s usually followed by a one-day PTC-RH training, though anyone trained in PMTO can take the one-day PTC-RH training without first participating in PTC and PTC-R.